resbaz/resbaz2017/README.md

 3. Add a `city.geojson` file in the `sites/` directory
 4. Add a `city.jpg` background image in the `img/` directory

+(If you've got you're own ResBaz website and you simply want to link to it rather than using our template, you only need step 2.)

 If you have any trouble creating the pull request, please feel free to open an issue and one of the site maintainers will help you out.